 Parent and Carers Online Safety Training

 Many parents use technology widely today but, despite understanding its uses and risks, still worry about what their children do online.
-Most children will manage their online lives well and build their own coping mechanisms just as they do with real life threats, however, they do often use technology and services in different ways to adults – which is where insecurity and worries can form.
+Most children will manage their online lives well and build their own coping mechanisms just as they do with real life threats.
+Despite this, they do often use technology and services in different ways to adults – which is where insecurity and worries can form.

-This session provides parents with a window into the current popular technologies and how young people utilise them.
-Demonstrating the massive positives and potential pitfalls, the interactive presentation provides parents with advice, strategies and resources to help them understand and engage with their child’s online lives in a healthy, positive, and productive way.
+This session provides parents with an insight into popular technologies and how young people utilise them.
+Demonstrating the massive benefits and potential pitfalls, the interactive presentation provides parents with advice, strategies and resources to help them understand and engage with their child’s online lives in a healthy, positive, and productive way.

 What do we cover?